L-Nafaryus/anisotropy/docs/netgen.rst

 ``Local sizes``
     allows to define size of elements on and around specified geometrical objects.
 To define the local size it is necessary to select a geometrical objects in the object browser or in the viewer, and to click a button corresponding to the type of the geometrical objects: **On Vertex**, **On Edge** etc.

+``Viscous Layers``
+    additional hypothesis can be used together with NETGEN 3D.
+This hypothesis allows creation of layers of highly stretched prisms near mesh boundary, which is beneficial for high quality viscous computations.
+The prisms constructed on the quadrangular mesh faces are actually the hexahedrons.

+``Quadrangle Preference``
+    This additional hypothesis can be used together with Netgen 2D algorithm.
+It allows Netgen 2D to build quad-dominant meshes.

 **NETGEN 2D simple parameters** and **NETGEN 3D simple parameters** allow defining the size of elements for each dimension.